 Cons of Penny Stocks

-Low-Quality companies: The majority of penny stocks are low-quality companies.
+Low-Quality Companies: The majority of penny stocks are low-quality companies.
 In some cases, this is because their financial position is a train wreck, their balance sheet is frightening, and their operations are producing large losses.
 Alternatively, they may have a questionable product in a dying industry with numerous competitors.
-According to decades among low-priced shares, my team will tell you that 95% of penny stocks should be considered low quality.

 Volatility: Rapid and significant price moves are great when they go in your favor, but there are two sides to the volatility coin.